 Although YCBM has the best balance between ease-of-use, features, and affordable pricing, it truly shines as a booking tool that offers the best personalized experiences to your customers.
 First, YCBM booking pages are fully customizable—from the logo, colors, footer, fonts, size, and layout—and come with a handy "live page" preview so you can see the edits you're making in real-time.
 Next, the booking page can be translated into 44 different languages (including right-to-left scripts like Arabic and symbol-based languages like Japanese).
 YCBM can do this automatically after detecting your customer's location.
-To top it off, YCBM also has email & SMS confirmations, reminders, and follow-ups that can be tailored based on how customers make their appointments.
+To top it off, YCBM also has SMS & email reminders, confirmations, and follow-ups that can be tailored based on how you make appointments with customers.

 YouCanBookMe also has a non-modular workflow, which allows you to spin up new booking pages fast, without any complex steps or confusing terminologies.

 This makes YCBM ideal for teams of up to 20 people — especially if you're working in a multinational setting and want to impress customers in different countries with a fully personalized booking experience.

 YouCanBookMe vs. Microsoft Bookings

 YCBM offers auto-translated booking pages, while Microsoft Bookings offers limited language features

 If you have customers from different countries, then you’re going to love YCBM.
 It lets you create booking pages in 44 languages based on the location of the user.
 This includes symbol-based languages — like Japanese — as well as right-to-left scripts like Arabic.